hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 Terraform Cloud workspace variables let you customize configurations, modify Terraform's behavior, and store information like provider credentials.

 You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
 For example, you could define a variable set of provider credentials and automatically apply it to all of the workspaces using that provider.
 Terraform Cloud applies workspace variables to all runs within that workspace.
+Additionally, you can set variable values for a particular run on the command line [using run-specific variables](/docs/cloud/workspaces/managing-variables.html#run-specific-variables).

 ~> **Note:** Variable sets are in beta.